Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 \subsection{Virtual Bisimulation in Order $n$}

 Using virtual constraints, we can present the \textsc{check-for-virt-bisim-in-order-impl} function in Algorithm~\ref{alg:algorithm:check-for-virt-bisim-in-order}.
 We remind the reader of the termination criterion described in Example~\ref{ex:virtual-clocks:virtual-constraint:initial-example}.
-In order to apply this termination criterion, a set of assumptions is required.
-These are pairs of symbolic states that we assume to be virtual bisimilar in order $n$.
+In order to apply this termination criterion, a set of pairs of symbolic states that we assume to be virtual bisimilar in order $n$ is required.
 This set is referred to as \textit{visited}.

 The first if-statement addresses the scenarios where either $n=0$ holds or where the symbolic states are not virtually equivalent.
 In both cases, the non-overlapping parts of the zones are returned.
 If $n=0$ and the zones are virtually equivalent, this is the empty set.